stefanos1316/Rosetta-Code-Research/README.md

 # How to Execute
 First drive to scripts directory and proceed as follows:

-1) Execute the removeTasks.sh to have a filtered dataset with all the programming languages that we will examine for this research.
+1) Execute the script.cleanAll in order to prepare the existing dataset and make it case insensitive by chaning all files from upper to lower case.
-2) Execute the fromUpperToLowerCaseAll.sh in order to make all tasks' filenames to lower case (to have more consistenscy further on with our scripts)
+2) Execute the script.createNewDataSet to have a filtered dataset with all the selected tasks and programming languages that we will examine for this research.
 3) Some of the Tasks cotains more that one implementation of the same languages, thus we had to manually drive through the directories and remove some of the executables.
 In the case of Java we also had to change the .java files name since it had more than one file of a selected task.
 4) Afterwards, we had to add additional code inside each file in order to force a task to run around a million of times (some tasks  are so small and are